 I like to show people these two crude movies that I made a long time ago.
 Both movies are cartoon visions of what it might be like to ride in a spaceship that splashes down on the north pole.
 In the first movie, the spaceship moves at a constant speed.
 In the second movie, the spaceship moves at an exponentially increasing speed.

 (The views are through a porthole on the spaceship.
 Sorry about the aspect ratio - something got screwed up when I put the videos on YouTube.)

 * Note, a clearer version of the first movie is available here.

 * Note, clearer version of the second movie is available here.

 Where does the suddenness of exponential growth come from mathematically?
 One way to think about it is to recognize that when we "run the clock in reverse," exponential growth is a continual process of cutting in half.
 This means that any process of exponential growth must spend a very long time at very small values.
-And in any graphical or visual sense, the point is that one very small number is going to look a lot like another, even if the two numbers in question differ by orders of magnitude.
-(On a graph with values ranging from 0 to 1, a value of 0.0003 is going to be indistinguishable from a value of 0.0000000008 - even though you'd much rather your chance of winning the Lotto were 0.0003 instead of 0.0000000008!)
+And in any graphical or visual sense, the point is that one very small number is going to look visually just like another, even if the two numbers in question differ by many orders of magnitude.
+(On a graph with values ranging from 0 to 1, a value of 0.0003 is going to be indistinguishable from a value of 0.0000000008—even though you'd much rather your chance of winning the Lotto were 0.0003 instead of 0.0000000008!)